-Kurt R. Davis, Vice Chair - Phoenix
+Kurt R. Davis, Commission Chair - Phoenix

 Kurt R. Davis of Phoenix was confirmed as a member of the Arizona Game and Fish Commission by the Arizona Senate on Jan.
 11, 2012, following his appointment by Governor Jan Brewer.
 An avid hunter and angler, he is a founding partner at FirstStrategic Communications and Public Affairs, where he specializes in strategic public policy development for nonprofit clients, issues relating to rural Arizona, and government relations.
 Prior to forming FirstStrategic, Mr. Davis served as vice president of public affairs & marketing at Northern Arizona University.
 Earlier, he was vice president of public affairs & corporate communications at Rural/Metro, a company that provides fire and ambulance services to communities across the country.